The Bridge

 PlayStation 1/2: The Play Station mode will detect if the console can support DS2 or DS1 and the console can set the analog digital mode.
 At this time all 4 pads are supported (DS1,DS2,Digital,Flight).
 Future release may support other peripherals.
 Chaning the inout modes or controller will act like pressing the analog button on the PS1/2 pad.

-Jaguar: At this time the only support for Jaguar is the normal digital pad.
+Jaguar: Jaguar code is consider beta.
+The chips in the Bridge can not fully support it.
+Not all games will work.
+At this time the only support for Jaguar is the normal digital pad.
 Many attempts to emulate the rotary were made but because of CPU limitations, there is no support.
 Multi threading will be required to allow reading.
 Sadly interrupts do not match the required rise-time to emulate the multiplexer.
 There is no planned support at this time.
 Keypad and all buttons are fully supported.
 Analogs are converted to digital so you can use pads like the 5200.
-NOTE: Not all games use the same mechanism to gather data from the controller.
-As such, every game had to be tested.
-A game compatibility list maybe up shown here in the future.
+When a controller with more then 3 buttons is used the code will consider it a jag pro controler.
+Mappings are as follows (starting with version 01009 on ward).

 TG16 / PCE: This is a digital pad only console.
 Both 2 and 6 button modes are supported.
 When you press the extra buttons, the Bridge tells the console you changed it.
 So if you play a game that does not support a 6 button mode, pressing a 3rd, 4 ,5 , 6th button will also not work.
 Though for any 6 button game this worksout fine.
 Both PCE and TG16 use the same code.
 There are adapters on the net for converting the connector types.
 They will work with the TG16 cables.
 Analog controllers are converted to digital.
 So you may use analog controllers.